Ydrnan/qp_plugins_damour/test_newton/README.md

 !!!
 Warning !!!

 For the moment some informations are store in temporary files...
-So for trust region or cyrus method it is not possible to run more than one calculation at the same time...
+So for trust region or cyrus method, it is not possible to run more than one calculation at the same time...

 Trust region is mandatory to optimize orbitals.